Thursday, November 21, 2024

 Ethereum 2.0: One of the most significant upgrades to Ethereum is the transition to Ethereum 2.0, which introduces Proof-of-Stake (PoS) and other scaling solutions like sharding.
 Sharding breaks the Ethereum blockchain into smaller parts, allowing more transactions to be processed simultaneously.
 This upgrade aims to reduce energy consumption and improve transaction throughput, addressing some of the scalability issues faced by the network.

 Gas Fees: Every Ethereum action, whether sending ETH or running a smart contract, requires gas.
-Gas is a fee paid in ETH to incentivize miners or validators to process and confirm the transaction.
+And gas is a fee paid in ETH to incentivize miners or validators to process and confirm the transaction.
 Gas fees can spike during high demand, leading to costly transactions.
 Platforms like DiviCoins make it easy to acquire ETH, ensuring users have the necessary funds to cover gas fees when interacting with the network.

 DeFi (Decentralised Finance): Ethereum is the backbone of the decentralised finance (DeFi) movement, which aims to recreate traditional financial services, like lending and borrowing, without intermediaries.
 DeFi applications built on Ethereum allow users to participate in various financial activities without relying on banks, opening up new possibilities for financial inclusion and innovation.